CESSProject/doc-v2/storage-node/running.md

 df -h
 ```

-If `/cess` appers, the disk has been successfully mounted.
+If `/cess` appears, the disk has been successfully mounted.

 ## Prepare CESS Accounts